addania/coding/src/pages/Exports.md

 ```
 import { App } from "./app.js"
 ```
-Notice how we neeed to wrap the name of component into curly braces.
+Notice how we need to wrap the name of component into curly braces.

 In the above example we cannot change the name, unless I write as:
 ```